If you are struggling with issues like relationships, money, or the loss of a loved one, counselling might help you to cope and move on through life.

 - counselling for children, teenagers and young adults (for example, by Kids Helpline)

 Some counsellors can offer a range of approaches, which means they might find one that suits you.
 Other counsellors offer only one approach.
-Make sure that the type of counselling the counsellor can give suits the type of person you are, and the issues you face.
+Make sure that the type of counselling the counsellor offers suits you and the issues you face.

 Do I need a counsellor?